GitLab

 When using Git LFS, you need to use the HTTPS protocol.

-When you get an error such as SSL: CERTIFICATE_VERIFY_FAILED a working certificate has not been installed on the server side.
-To make things work while that is the case, you can use the -c http.sslVerify=false Git command line option or set the corresponding configuration setting on your repo.
+When you get an error such as SSL: CERTIFICATE_VERIFY_FAILED you can make things work until the certificate issue is fixed by using the -c http.sslVerify=false Git command line option or by seting the corresponding configuration setting on your local repository clone.
 Do not do this for your global Git configuration: it is insecure.

 Visit the GitLab online tutorials to learn more about the platform.